obscure-com/ti_touchdb/README.md

 versions of those frameworks instead of source, which should address this issue.

 The project currently builds with TouchDB-iOS version 0.9, which is a beta build.

+## Development Status - Android

+**alpha**

+The Android version of the module passes all of the unit tests except replication, which I haven't implemented yet.
+This is enough of a milestone that I've uploaded a binary build to the Downloads section.
+Once Android has replication in place, I'll bump the version number to match the iOS version.